 Why is hunger a major area of concern?
 Because hunger is holding back many communities from developing.
 Food costs money and money requires a job — and breaking the cycle of poverty requires a well-paying job.
-However, since people living in poverty can’t afford nutritious food for themselves and their families, they become weaker, physically, and mentally, and are less able to earn the money that is much is needed.
-This makes breaking the cycle a lot more difficult, and since the cycle is repeating in so many families, communities are remaining in poverty.
+However, because people living in poverty can’t afford nutritious food for themselves and their families, they become weaker, physically, and mentally, and are less able to earn the money that is needed for their health and socioeconomic wellbeing.
+This makes breaking the poverty cycle a lot more difficult, and because the cycle is repeating in so many families, communities remain in poverty.